-- Calculate the expected average annual employment growth rate for each industry in the Sydney CBD for each five year period between 2016-2041 using the TZP19 projections created by TfNSW.
-The TZP19 projections are used across the NSW Government and will promote comparability across outputs. - 2.
+- Calculate the expected average annual employment growth rate for each industry in the Sydney CBD for each 5-year period between 2016-2041 using the TZP22 projections created by TfNSW.
+The TZP22 projections are used across the NSW Government and will promote comparability across outputs. - 2.
 Apply these growth rates to gross floor area in the CBD, broken down by industry and sourced from the FES data, to calculate the required increase in floorspace.

 This method assumes that the floorspace required per employee will remain constant in the future.
-While floorspace requirements per job in the City of Sydney has been decreasing recently, particularly for office use, it is difficult to forecast if this decrease will continue, and how it may change in the future, due to the uncertain impacts of the COVID-19 pandemic on the future office layouts.
-For this reason, the City of Sydney assumes that the floorspace per worker will remain the same in the future as part of their planning.
+While floorspace requirements per job in the CoS has been decreasing recently, particularly for office use, it is difficult to forecast if this decrease will continue, and how it may change in the future, due to the uncertain impacts of the COVID-19 pandemic on future office layouts.
+For this reason, the CoS assumes that the floorspace per worker will remain the same in the future as part of their planning.
 This is a conservative assumption, which may overestimate floorspace requirements, but does reduce the risk of planning for too little floorspace (this risk would be present if a declining ratio was assumed).